 “Shit!” time to sprint.

 All art is at once surface and symbol.
 Those who go beneath the surface do so at their peril.
-Those who read the symbol do […]
+Those who read the symbol do so […]

 “Way to get out there!” my watch gleefully announces.
 I watch its face, awaiting any further messages from its GPS ROM that has tracked my every move for months.
 In any other circumstances that might be a disturbing thought, but here the watch and its sister satellite high above my head record my movements like the Goddess Nike made flesh.